Open Source • Self-Hosted • GPL-3.0

 Multi-Channel Alerts

-Discord webhooks, email (SMTP), and Ntfy notifications.
-Down, still-down, and recovery alerts.
+Discord, Email, Ntfy, Telegram and Webhook notifications.
+Down, still-down and recovery alerts.

 Multi-Region Monitoring